leighshepperson/absinthe-relay-starter-kit/README.md

 Now you can visit [`localhost:3000`](http://localhost:3000/) to view your relay application.

-Changes to `schema.ex` will require the relay server to be stopped and the `update-schema` script to be ran.
+Changes to `schema.ex` will require the relay server to be stopped and the `update-schema` script to be run.

 ```
 npm run update-schema